Peace Studies Minor

 301. Theories of Global Political Economy.

-302. Theories of Global Cultural Studies.
+302. Theories of Global Cultural Studies (also offered as Film and Representation Studies 302).

 333. Ethics of Global Citizenship (also offered as Philosophy 333).